How to Sell Land on Facebook Marketplace - Listing a Property For Sale

 What’s unique about Facebook is that people will find your ad and share it with friends that are looking for land.
 This helps to get the word out for you.
 Facebook Marketplace is a great way to share socially and should be one of the first places you list your real estate for sale.

 - Social sharing

 - No specific category for land

 - Privacy - having your personal Facebook account linked to an advertisement

 Before you start using Facebook Marketplace

 Like most of the ways to market your land for sale, you’ll need quality photos to sell effectively on Facebook.
 Photos can easily be the difference between a great Facebook ad and one that's so-so.
 That means getting your land professionally photographed is one of the best investments you can make.
 Still not sure if you need professional photography?
 Check out Should I Hire a Real Estate Photographer?

 You’ll have to decide what asking price you want to set before you get very far in creating your Facebook ad.
 You’ll want to check a few sources to get a sense of what land’s selling for in your area.

 You can access Facebook Marketplace on either your desktop or mobile device.
 On desktop, the icon is on the left hand navigation menu.
-On mobile, it’s on the navigation menu at the bottom of the screen.
+On mobile in the Facebook app, it’s on the navigation menu at the bottom of the screen.

-Once you’re in Facebook Marketplace you can create your listing.
-To get started on desktop, click Create New Listing.
+Once you’re in Marketplace you can create a Facebook listing.
+To get started on desktop, click Create A Listing.
 On mobile, click on the Selling icon, then Create New Listing.